copsTvFan/cops-episode-guide/guide.md

 **High Times**

-- (Pierce Co, WA -- 12:07 AM Pursuit in Progress) Lakewood PD -- Officer Matt Brown is going to assist in a pursuit of a stolen white Honda SR-V heading their way in the rain.
+- (Pierce County, WA -- 12:07 AM Pursuit in Progress) Lakewood PD -- Officer Matt Brown is going to assist in a pursuit of a stolen white Honda SR-V heading their way in the rain.
 Officer Mike Phipps is driving.
 The suspect blows a light at Tyler and they get permission to PIT.
 He blows a light turning